 Bork the Berzerker by Thunderkick (97.30%)

 This humorous comic-style Thunderkick slot plays similarly to 1429 Uncharted Seas, in that the main focus is on the expanding wilds.
 In addition, up to 20 free spins are up for grabs, in which Bork (after the Nordic warrior) can appear on all reels, chopping up monsters and ensuring tasty wins in the process.
 The game cannot count itself among the ranks of the 98%-RTP slots, but 97.30% is certainly not bad either.
-Full Bork the Berzerker Review
+See the full Bork the Berzerker slot review for details.

 Caishen’s Gold by Pragmatic Play (97.08%)